How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 People love to see folks do crazy challenges.
 The 12- and 24-hour streams are just the tip of the iceberg.
 There are thousands of challenges you can complete (or attempt) on stream.

 One of the big ones that went around a few months ago was the Satan’s Toe challenge.
 This is supposedly the hottest sucker in existence, and streamers would try to eat it on camera.
-You can make a crazy challenge be a channel reward redemption, a community challenge, or you can do it if you hit a certain sub or follower goal.
+You can set a crazy challenge as a channel reward redemption or a community challenge, or you can do it if you hit a certain sub or follower goal.

 30. Create Content off Twitch